-An application has been submitted by CSIRO Ecosystem Sciences to release a biological control agent (Attachment 1).
-The biological control agent, Eueupithecia sp.2 is a leaf defoliating caterpillar proposed for the biological control of the weed Parkinsonia aculeata (Leguminosae: Caesalpinioideae).
-The applicant has followed the steps outlined in the Biosecurity Guidelines for the Introduction of Exotic Biological Control Agents for the Control of Weeds and Plant Pests (daff.gov.au/ba/reviews/biological control agents/protocol for biological control agents).
+A joint application has been submitted by the Department of Agriculture and Fisheries, Queensland and the NSW Department of Primary Industries to release a biological control agent (Attachment 1).
+The biological control agent, Dactylopius tomentosus 'fulgida' biotype is a cochineal scale insect proposed for the biological control of Cylindropuntia fulgida var. mamillata (coral cactus).
+The applicant has followed the steps outlined in the Biosecurity Guidelines for the Introduction of Exotic Biological Control Agents for the Control of Weeds and Plant Pests.